Flotsam & Jetsam

 Planning comfort breaks around your natural rhythm is the key to harmony, but when you gotta go, you gotta go.
 You will find few public toilets for the use of but these are mostly best left alone except in main ‘touristy’ areas.

-Toilets in the regular bars often fall below a reasonable standard (the sticky keys for starters when the WC is padlocked).
+The toilets in regular bars often fall below reasonable standards, with issues such as sticky keys when the WC is padlocked.

 Restrooms in the restaurants should be at least half-decent but are generally for customers only so you will, not unreasonably, have to make a purchase.
-Go on, have a beer.
+Go in and have a beer.

 Regardless, be on the safe side and always carry some anti-bacterial hand gel with you.
 And for extra points, having your own wet wipes will help maintain your natural sparkle south of the bellybutton.